 Upper Hunter Food and Wine

 West of Denman is James Estate Wines, where its Baerami vineyard plantings date back to 1968.
 Southeast of Denman is Hollydene Estate Wines, which grows classic valley and emerging grape varieties such as tempranillo.
 On the estate is the Vines Restaurant, which has a seasonal menu.
-In Scone is the Belmore, a lovely pub built in 1866.

 The Upper Hunter is a scenic 2hr 20min drive from Newcastle or around three hours from Sydney.
 Alternatively, you can take a scenic train trip to Scone via Newcastle and Maitland.
 Near magnificent national parks and World Heritage wilderness, the Upper Hunter is also home to scenic drives.